Mentions

 colour

-Transclusion - Injecting an entity’s main entry as a mention
+Transclusion - Injecting an entry’s description as a mention

 Limitation